Click here to see the exciting crane watching experiences that Rowe Sanctuary has to offer.

-Where do I stay? - Rowe Sanctuary is approximately 20 miles from the city of Kearney and you can easily make it to our office in 20 - 25 minutes via Interstate 80.
-Kearney has a good selection of hotels/motels and we recommend the following:
+Where do I stay? - Rowe Sanctuary is approximately 20 miles east of Kearney via Interstate 80.
+Kearney has a good selection of hotels/motels to choose from:

 When do I want to be there? - Depending on what you are hoping to see will determine when the best time is to visit.
-The largest concentration of Sandhill Cranes occurs within the last two weeks of March and this is also when we have the largest number of crane watchers.
-Early March brings more of a mix of waterfowl and cranes on the river, along with Bald Eagles which tend to follow the waterfowl migration.
-Early April is often overlooked, but this time period can often provide some of the best viewing as the birds are fat and happy and it's often apparent in their behavior.
-Early to mid April is also the best time to try and catch a glimpse of Whooping Cranes as they migrate through the state and is also the peak time for prairie chicken/grouse activity on their booming grounds or leks.
-Please feel free to contact us with any questions, especially when it comes to the timing of your trip.
+The largest concentration of Sandhill Cranes occurs within the last two weeks of March; not surprisingly, this is also when the largest number of crane watchers are in the area.
+Early March brings more of a mix of waterfowl and cranes on the river, along with Bald Eagles that tend to follow the waterfowl migration.
+Early April is often overlooked, but this time period can often provide some of the best viewing as the birds are fat and happy, and it's often apparent in their behavior.
+Early to mid April is also the best time to try and catch a glimpse of Whooping Cranes as they migrate through the state, and this is also the peak time for prairie chicken/grouse activity on their booming grounds (leks).
+Feel free to contact us with any questions, especially when it comes to the timing of your trip.

-What else can I see while I'm there? - In terms of wildlife viewing, Prairie Chickens displaying on their leks is the next most sought after experience during late March and April.
-Calamus Outfitters near Burwell and Prairie Chicken Dance Tours near McCook provide viewing opportunities for Prairie Chicken and Sharp-tailed Grouse.
-Area attractions include Cabela's and The Archway.
+What else can I see while I'm there? - In terms of wildlife viewing, witnessing the displays of prairie grouse (Greater Prairie-Chickens and Sharp-tailed Grouse) is the next most sought after experience during late March and April.
+Calamus Outfitters north of Burwell and Prairie Chicken Dance Tours near McCook provide memorable viewing opportunities.
+Kearney area attractions include Cabela's and The Archway.